Ipoh white coffee is a must-try during your trip to Malaysia Smooth, velvety, sweet, rich, caramelly, sinful.

 Variations of Ipoh White Coffee

-White coffee may be the Ipoh beverage that has stolen the hearts of Malaysians the country over, but it is not the only beverage choice.
+White coffee may be the Ipoh beverage that has stolen the hearts of Malaysians the country over.
+However, it is not the only beverage choice.

 If the thought of ordering a hot kopi in super hot, humid Malaysia freaks you out then fear not!
 You can also have your white coffee iced.
 Other alternatives worth trying are: